 “Attempting now to determine the names of some of those who were present on the day officially appointed for signing the engrossed document (August 2), we reach the conclusion that a far greater number than has generally been supposed were not in Philadelphia on that day either,” said Friedenwald, who determined discrepancies between the delegates perceived to sign the document on July 4 and the actual delegates who started signing the Declaration on August 2.

 Friedenwald said there were 49 delegates in Philadelphia on July 4, 1776, but only 45 would have been able to sign the document on that day.
 Seven delegates were absent.
-New York’s eight-person delegation didn’t vote at the time, while it awaited instructions from home, so it could never had signed a document on July 4, he said.
+New York’s eight-person delegation didn’t vote at the time, while it awaited instructions from home, so it could never have signed a document on July 4, he said.

 Richard Henry Lee, George Wythe, Elbridge Gerry, Oliver Wolcott, Lewis Morris, Thomas McKean, and Matthew Thornton signed the document after August 2, 1776, as well as seven new members of Congress added after July 4.
 Seven other members of the July 4 meeting never signed the document, Friedenwald said.

 However, the signers’ names weren’t released publicly until early 1777, when Congress allowed the printing of an official copy with the names attached.
-On January 18, 1777 printer Mary Katherine Goddard’s version printed in Baltimore indicated the delegates “desired to have the same put on record” and there was a signature from John Hancock authenticating the printing.
-(The first official printing didn’t have McKean’s name and there is an apparent debate about when he signed the document.)
+On January 18, 1777 printer Mary Katherine Goddard’s version printed in Baltimore indicated the delegates “desired to have the same put on record,” and there was a signature from John Hancock authenticating the printing.
+(The first official printing didn’t have McKean’s name, and there is an apparent debate about when he signed the document.)

 Scott Bomboy is the editor in chief of the National Constitution Center.